SeiyaHazama/Network_TroubleShooting/README.md

 3. And you can edit this project.
 4. If you want to action this program only, Jar file is in "dist" folder.

+This program is developed by Java FX on Java 8.
+This program is needed addition java runtime.

 Thank you watch this repository!!